gunny91/gunny91/README.md

 - 👋 Hi, I’m Geonhee Cho.
 Call me Gunny!
 - 👀 I’m good at using Linux, Java language.
-- 🌱 I’m interested in learning Python, C#.
-I'm currently learning in Oracle SQL, JavaScript and Springboot.
+- 🌱 I'm currently learning in Oracle SQL and JavaScript.
-- 💞️ I’m currently doing internship as software developer at ezCareTech company.
+- 💞️ I’m currently working as software developer.
 - 📫 Contact to me at gunny910303@gmail.com

 <!---